MikeMcMahon/CompSciStudyHour/README.md

 **Divide and Conquer**

+Divide and conquer is the idea of splitting a problem into two or more sub problems via recursion and continuing to  do so until the problem is simple enough to solve.
+The sub-solutions are then recombined to create a solution that answers the entire question.

+For example, the Merge Sort algorithm utilized the divide and conquer methodology, of continuously breaking down the subset of data until it has been completely reduced to 1 or two elements being compared.
+Each sub set is then sorted and merged together and via the magic of recursion each walk up the stack handles merging a slightly smaller and smaller set of the data until everything is sorted and merged at the end.

+It is notable that most Divide & Conquer algorithms are written recursively, which may raise concern for memory or stack allocation causing stack overflows.

 **Tortoise and Hare**

 Imagine you have a linked list, you are unaware of whether or not it is a circularly linked list or a